 There are several security frameworks to consider.
 IT leaders require a RIM solution that, at the least, adheres to SOC2 and ISO standards, preferably ISO 27001:2013 and ISO 27017:2015 — the gold standards of IT security.
 Other security must-haves include data encryption, authentication controls, and access controls.

 Then there’s the problem of data governance.
-Data-driven organizations need to adhere to frameworks like GDPR, HIPAA, and CCPA when moving data to a remote location.
+When moving data to a remote location, data-driven organizations must adhere to frameworks like GDPR, HIPAA, and CCPA.
 Otherwise, they could face expensive penalties for non-compliance.

 Challenge 3: Costs

 Investing in monitoring software provides more value for money.
 These programs do nearly everything a RIM services provider does but without the expensive price tag.
-Service providers use software to automate monitoring and management anyway, so organizations won’t notice a big difference.
+Service providers use software to automate monitoring and management, so organizations won’t notice a big difference.

 Regardless of whether organizations choose a service provider or monitoring software, the costs of both methods should provide an investment return.
 Research shows the average cost of a data breach in the U.S. is $8.46 million, so if remote monitoring and management prevent a breach, it’s well worth it.